Links on Android Authority may earn us a commission. Learn more.

 Which Disney Plus Marvel movies are the best?
 While it was a difficult task, we managed to pick our 10 favorite Disney Plus Marvel movies (listed in no particular order.)
-The good news is that most of the upcoming MCU lineup for 2020 and beyond will eventually make their way to Disney Plus as well.
+The good news is that most of the upcoming MCU lineup for 2021 and beyond will eventually make their way to Disney Plus as well.
 That includes the upcoming Black Widow film, which will debut on Disney Plus July 9, 2021 as a Premier Access film.

 Best Disney Plus Marvel movies: